dingusdev/dingusppc/zdocs/developers/openfirmware.md

 FFF2007C  dc.l  0x28C48 ; offset to the last driver in the device packages
 ...
 FFF20084  dc.l   0x7720 ; offset to the last Forth word descriptor of the kernel
 ```

 This StartVec structure in ROM is not to be confused with the `@startvec` structure in RAM.
-Open Firmware 2.4 lists the fields of `@startvec`:
+Open Firmware 1.0.5 and 2.0f1 do not include names for all the fields of `@startvec` but other versions do.
+The following is the list of fields from Open Firmware 2.4:

 ```
 0x48D 0008 FF808008 >imagesize            00000000